 The Long-Run Effects of a Public Policy on Alcohol Tastes and Mortality

 81 Pages Posted: 9 May 2016 Last revised: 15 Jun 2020

-We document the long-run effects of a large public policy which changed young consumers' tastes for different types of alcohol.
-We estimate the age profile of taste formation using the temporary prohibition period from 1985-87 which dramatically changed the relative supply of different alcoholic beverages in Russia and shifted young consumers' long-run preferences from hard to light drinks.
-We find similar effects when studying the large import shocks in the late 1990s on young consumers' tastes while older consumers' tastes remained largely unchanged.
+We study the long-run effects of Russia's anti-alcohol campaign, which dramatically altered the relative supply of hard and light alcohol in the late 1980s.
+We find that this policy shifted young men's long-run preferences from hard to light alcohol decades later and we estimate the age at which consumers form their tastes.
+We show that the large beer market expansion in the late 1990s had similar effects on young consumers' tastes, while older consumers' tastes remained largely unchanged.
 We then link these long-run changes in alcohol consumption patterns to changes in male mortality.
 The shift from hard to light alcohol reduced incidences of binge drinking substantially, leading to fewer alcohol-related deaths.
 We conclude that the resulting large cohort differences in current alcohol consumption shares explain a significant part of the recent decrease in male mortality.
 Simulations suggest that mortality will continue to decrease by another 23% over the next twenty years due to persistent changes in consumer tastes.
-Program impact evaluations that focus only on contemporaneous effects can therefore severely underestimate the total effect of such public policies which change preferences for goods.
+Program impact evaluations that focus only on contemporaneous effects can therefore severely underestimate the total effect of such public policies that change preferences for goods.

 Keywords: long-run policy effects, tastes, mortality, program evaluation